 July 9, 1914 – Confederate veteran Crocket Janes of Conecuh County, Ala. passed away at his son’s home.
 Believed to have been about 100 years old, he enlisted in the army in 1861 at the age of 46, served four years and was wounded three times.
 A native of Georgia, he moved to Alabama after the war and lived the rest of his life there.

-July 9, 1915 – On this Friday night, shortly after midnight, four masked bandits held up the No. 37 New York and New Orleans fast mail train a few miles south of Greenville and robbed the mail car of all money and valuables.
+July 9, 1915 – On this Friday night, shortly after midnight, four masked bandits held up the No. 37 New York and New Orleans fast mail train a few miles south of Greenville, Ala. and robbed the mail car of all money and valuables.
 No passengers were harmed by Capt.
 Phil McCrea, conductor in charge of the train, died "from a weak heart" due to the excitement.

 July 9, 1918 - The Great Train Wreck of 1918 took place in Nashville, Tenn.
 An inbound train collided head-on with an outbound express, killing 101 and injuring 171 people.
 It's considered the deadliest rail accident in U.S. history.

-July 9, 1918 – Noble Prize-winning author William Faulkner of Oxford, Miss. joined the Royal Air Force on this day, but will never see combat because World War I would end before he completed his training.
+July 9, 1918 – Noble Prize-winning author William Faulkner of Oxford, Miss. joined the Royal Air Force on this day, but would never see combat because World War I would end before he completed his training.
 Faulkner joined the RAF after his high school sweetheart, Estelle, married another man.
 He quit his hometown, Oxford, Mississippi, visited friends in the North, and headed to Canada, where he joined the Royal Air Force.

 July 9, 1933 – Neurologist and writer Oliver Sacks was born in London.